circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 Let's consider the example repository linked above.
 It provides an example application for creating, reading, updating, and deleting articles.
-The app is built with the `MERN` stack, so there are tests present on the client as well as the REST API.
+The app is built with the `MERN` stack and there are tests present on the client as well as the REST API that we want to run whenever we push our code.

 To get tests running for this example repository, the beginnings of a simple Travis Configuration might look like so: